orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.traverse` ..
 - It is ordered from one perspective, unordered from another.
+`.traverse / .all / .map / .any`
 - number/int/... chain .any/.all with .as_ for example.
-(Prepare on the boundary, then shove it through. - lazy func) `.terminal / ..`
+(Prepare on the boundary, then shove it through. - lazy func)
-- Move `.self` to `.terminal
-`.traverse / .all / .map / .any`
 - initial/terminal, basically, which direction and then whether to skip the thing you're currently at. (direction by a ray abstract-level higher.)
 - the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing
 - becomes ignorant of `.all`, pick something, or allow in parallel from this perspective.